 Current Strategies and Market Outreach

-For the time being, the MoILHSA experiences major challenges in obtaining the vital inventory to fight the pandemic.
+For the time being, the MoIDPLHSA experiences major challenges in obtaining the vital inventory to fight the pandemic.
 The ministry exercises on-the-spot procurement of the supplies, as well as utilizes an external mediator support, such as diplomatic corps of Georgia.

-Currently, Government of Georgia develops incentives for industry to rapidly respond to the supply needs and start and/or increase production, such as face masks, etc. Newly established state enterprise plans to hand over the Ministry 4 million face masks.
+Currently, Government of Georgia develops incentives for industry to rapidly respond to the supply needs and start and/or increase production, such as face masks, gowns, protection suits, disinfectant solutions etc. Newly established state enterprise plans to hand over the Ministry 4 million face masks.

 WHO has provided the Ministry with the following PPE: Examination gloves M, L, XL – 10000 pair, Protective goggles – 200 unit, Face masks FFP2 – 200 unit, Surgical mask – 10 000 unit, Gown L, XL – 1400 unit.